revpriest/pyPriceAgent/README.md

 Limit or expand checks
 -----------------------

+We can limit which tests we decide to run, or include some of those not run by default.

 Imagine we wanted to know how long it takes
 Tesco's price to go up by 20% after a bullish weekly RSI signal in the last 2000